 Be aware that unethical tech companies buy and sell data all the time.
 So, think twice before purchasing email addresses.

 Buying email is violating GDPR’s rules of consent

 Newsletter mailings and e-mail marketing are a fixed part of the online marketing universe.
-Basically, the principle that processing is prohibited but subject to the possibility of authorization also applies to the personal data which is used to send e-mails.
+Basically, the principle that processing is prohibited but subject to the possibility of authorization also applies to the personal data used to send e-mails.

 Low response rate, inactive list, and outdated email address

-You should not trust all the email seller.
+It would help if you did not trust all the email seller.
 Why?

 Will you trust the quality of the email list?

-Most likely the email list will be inactive, lack and untrustable data, or real people but with low response rate and no interest in your business, or dead emails.
+Most likely, the email list will be inactive, lack and untrustable data, or real people but with low response rate and no interest in your business, or dead emails.
 So, you’re not going to have many people reading your unwanted emails in the first place.
 And if they do, they’ll most likely ignore or unsubscribe from you.

 Sending promotional emails to a paid email list is against the law.
 Plus, it’s a huge waste of money.
 It’s no different than being a lottery winner who spends all their winnings within five years and ending up broke.
 You instantly gain a huge amount of email addresses.
 After some time of emailing them, the list slowly dwindles.
 The only difference is, you’re breaking the law.